mFACE: Multilingual Summarization with Factual Consistency Evaluation: Results

 \paragraph{ROUGE and NLI across Different Language Groups}

-Table~\ref{tab:results_lang_groups:test} shows the results clustered by (1) the number of training examples per language, (2) language families and (3) and whether XNLI training data is available.
-Using available training resources, we cluster languages into three clusters -- High (10k--70k examples), Medium (9k--16k examples) and Low (less than 6k examples).
-We also report the results on English for comparison, as it is the language with the largest number of examples (307k).
-The language familiy clusters the results based on language families, including Indo-European, Romance, Turkic, Semitic, Afro-Asiatic, and Indo-Iranian languages.
-Finally, we present results clustered in two subsets: the languages that appear in the XNLI dataset used to train our multilingual NLI model, and the languages that don’t appear in the XNLI dataset.
-See Table~\ref{tab:language-family} in Appendix for how different languages were assigned to different groups.
+Table~\ref{tab:results_lang_groups:test} shows our results clustered by (1) the number of training examples per language: High (\mbox{10k--70k} examples), Medium (6k--10k examples); and Low (less than 6k examples); (2) language family (Indo-European, Romance, Turkic, Semitic, Afro-Asiatic, and Indo-Iranian families); and~(3) whether XNLI training data is available; we cluster languages into two subsets, those that appear in the XNLI dataset used to train our NLI model, and those that do not (see Table~\ref{tab:training_data}).
+We report results on English on its own, as it is the language with the largest number of examples (370k).

-Again, the conclusions are consistent, with the Filtered model outperforming the others in most cases, including English.
-Vanilla scores better on ROUGE for Low resource and Afro-Asiatic languages, although the difference is less than 1 ROUGE point from the other models.
-We further observe that the Controlled model does not outperform Filtered or Vanilla in any configuration, irrespectively of how languages are grouped into clusters.
-In conclusion, we find that the Filtered model dramatically improves the NLI score, while maintaining similar ROUGE performance with respect to the other models.
+Again, we observe that the Filtered model is in most cases superior, including English.
+Vanilla scores are better on ROUGE for Low resource and Afro-Asiatic languages, although the difference against other models is less than 1 ROUGE point.
+The Controlled model is not better than Filtered or Vanilla in any configuration, irrespective of how languages are grouped into clusters.
+In conclusion, we find that the Filtered model dramatically improves faithfulness, while maintaining ROUGE performance similar to other models.
+We present examples of model output in Appendix~\ref{sec:example:output}.

-\paragraph{Human Assessment for Quality, Attribution and Informativeness}
+\paragraph{Human Assessment for Quality, Attribution, and Informativeness}